alshdavid/crayon-router/readme.md

 applies/removes CSS styles over the course of a routing event.

-You specify the "name" off the CSS class and the middleware will add/remove the following classes:
+You specify the "name" of the CSS class and the middleware will add/remove the following classes:

 ```css